OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Science wants to be Open by default.

+The earliest form of Open Science can perhaps trace its origins back the 17th century, and the origin of the academic journal.
+[CITE FYFE HERE] This was catalysed by an increasing demand for the wider dissemination of scientific knowledge with the wider public.

-Although difficult to pin down exactly, the origins of what many call the 'Open Science movement' was probably catalysed by increasing frustration, debate, and distress regarding the impacts of 'closed science' (e.g., barriers such as subscription paywalls) and commercialisation on knowledge dissemination.
+Although difficult to pin down exactly, the origins of what many call the modern 'Open Science movement' was probably catalysed by increasing frustration, debate, and distress regarding the impacts of 'closed science' (e.g., barriers such as subscription paywalls) and commercialisation on knowledge dissemination.

 In the last two decades, there has been an explosive growth in the development of different aspects of scholarly infrastructure - the core, underpinning aspects of a well-functioning research machine.
 Much of this is a blend of non-profit and commercial services, which are now variably integrated, but has created a strange and complex new system of ways to perform and communicate research.